 NOTE: Please note that this list does not include copies of student pages, teacher pages, videos, or other print or web resources listed in the materials sections.
-Please see the Resources section for a list of materials included as digital materials with this curriculum.
+Please see the List of Oregon Forest Resources Institute Publications for a list of print documents identified in the materials sections.